 After a motorcycle accident, you may not fully understand the extent of your injuries and the impact they could have on your life.
 Thus, it’s important not to accept the first settlement offer you receive from the at-fault party’s insurance company.
 It’s possible that the severity of your injuries or complications later on will require more money than the insurance company is offering.
-A skilled South Carolina personal injury lawyer can help you with this and ensure you receive fair compensation.
 You may seek compensation for:

 ● Medical bills directly related to injuries caused by the motorcycle accident